 It’s Not About Hardness or Shine

 A common mix‑up is to confuse reactivity with physical traits like density or luster.
-Worth adding: a heavy metal isn’t automatically less reactive, and a shiny surface doesn’t guarantee nobility.
+Now, a heavy metal isn’t automatically less reactive, and a shiny surface doesn’t guarantee nobility.
 Reactivity is purely about electron transfer tendency, which is why sodium, a soft silvery metal, tops the series while dense, lustrous platinum sits near the bottom.

 Why It Matters / Why People Care